-Before graduating, all matriculated students must complete three quantitative-reasoning-designated courses, including at least one Q1 (quantitative-reasoning-intensive) course and at least one Q2 (quantitative-reasoning-across-the-disciplines) course.
-A Q1 course should be completed during the first year at Stockton.
+Before graduating, all matriculated students must complete three quantitative-reasoningdesignated courses, including at least one Q1 (quantitative-reasoning-intensive) course and at least one Q2 (quantitative-reasoning-across-the-disciplines) course.
+A Q1 course must be completed during the first year at Stockton.

 Transfer students are also subject to the quantitative reasoning requirement.
 Up to two transfer courses in mathematics and statistics may be credited as Q1 courses and counted toward the requirement.
-Stockton will not transfer in any Q2 courses.
+Stockton will not accept any Q2 courses transferred from other institutions.
 All Q2 courses must be completed at Stockton.